 These Newsletters were governed by the following statement that was included in every issue.

 "A monthly collection of informal private letters from laboratories involved with NMR spectroscopy.
 Information contained herein is solely for the use of the reader.
 Quotation of material from the Newsletter is not permitted, except by direct arrangement with the author of the letter.
 In which case the material quoted must be referred to as a 'Private Communication'.
 Results, findings. and opinions appearing in the Newsletter are solely the responsibility of the author(s).
 Reference to the NMR Newsletter or its previous names in the open literature is strictly forbidden.
 These restrictions and policies apply equally to both the actual Newsletter recipient/participants and to all others who are allowed access to the Newsletter issues.
 Strict adherence to this policy is considered essential to the successful continuation of the Newsletter as an informal medium for the exchange of NMR-related Information."

 This project started by a tweet by Dr. Frances Separovic (Melbourne U) in 2020 asking if an archive was in existence.
 This led to this project.
-After months and months of scanning issues by Dr. Clemens Anklin (Bruker) and getting side tracked by the reading, we are now able to make a significant portion of the issues available here.
-For the remaining 2/5 of the collection we are relying on the contributions from the community.
+After months and months of scanning issues by Dr. Clemens Anklin (Bruker), Alexandra Meng (University of Basel) and the Science History Institute, reaching out to the community for further missing issues, and getting side tracked by the reading, we are now able to make the complete series of all issues available here.

 Thank you for your interest in this project.